Fort Wayne, Indiana: Economy

 Through the 1990s and into the 2000s, the city diversified its economy; manufacturing now employs 16.9 percent of Allen County's workforce.
 Other sectors include distribution, transportation, and logistics (23.1 percent), health care (17.9 percent), professional and business services (12.1 percent), leisure and hospitality (11.1 percent), and financial services (6.3 percent).
 The leisure and hospitality sector has especially grown, with 5.8 million visitors spending $545 million in 2013, a 4.3 percent increase over the previous year.
 The city is a center for the defense industry, employing thousands at such companies as BAE Systems (1,150), L3Harris (888), Raytheon Technologies (950), and the Fort Wayne Air National Guard Base (423).

 Do it Best corporate headquarters at Electric Works.
 In 2022, Do it Best was the largest privately held company in the state of Indiana, with US$5.5 billion in revenue.

 Despite economic diversification, the city was significantly impacted by the Great Recession.
 According to a report from Pew Research Center, the city lost nearly a quarter of its manufacturing jobs and 11% of its economic status between 2000 and 2014.
 Economic Innovation Group's 2016 Distressed Communities Index Report ranked Fort Wayne among the most unequal large cities in the U.S. in terms of linking economic opportunities to its distressed ZIP codes.
-As of 2017, Allen County's labor force was 180,637 with an unemployment rate of 2.5 percent.
+As of 2025, Allen County's labor force was 204,024 with an unemployment rate of 3.4 percent.

+In January 2024, the City of Fort Wayne announced plans with Google to construct a data center.
+Construction started in April 2024.
+The first-phase of the project was completed in December 2025, making the Fort Wayne Google data center operational with ongoing construction.

 Companies based in Fort Wayne include Brotherhood Mutual, Do it Best, Franklin Electric, Genteq, Global Van Lines, Home Reserve, Indiana Michigan Power, K&K Insurance, MedPro Group, North American Van Lines, Rea Magnet Wire, Steel Dynamics, Sweetwater Sound, and Vera Bradley.
 Steel Dynamics is the only Fortune 500 company headquartered in the city.
 Other prominent non-government employers include Parkview Health, Amazon, Lutheran Health Network, Lincoln Financial Group, and BFGoodrich.

-In 2024, Google announced plans to build a data center in Fort Wayne.